Xqhare/ananke/README.md

 Ananke has a built in help page, where most of the application as well as the concept of a todo.txt file is explained.
 There are more help texts in other submenus of Ananke.

+## Future Plans
+- Support for more than one todo.txt file location at a time; Switchable from Ananke itself!